Date: Tue, 4 Jul 2006 (delayed)

 my actual ship was only two weeks away, in any case.

-Sri Lanka was a real
+Sri Lanka proved to be a

-contradiction, with many compelling sights, nice people, and good touring
+real contradiction, with many compelling sights, nice people, and good touring

 conditions.
 However, the constant threat of war, not to mention actual violent

-change is imminent, and that is rather sad.
+think such a change is imminent, and that is rather sad.

 Istuti,